COMP2522/project-jencm/README.md

 # Project

+##Instructions
+Press space bar to begin game.
+The point of the game is to jump throught the pipes that appear on the screen.
+Press space to make the player jump.

 ## Technical Project Requirements

 The minimum requirements for the project are outlined here to give you a starting point.
 Meeting the minimum requirements alone will not guarantee you a good mark.
 You are welcome to meet and exceed the minimum requirements if you have good, creative ideas and would like to discuss them with me.